What is Dyslexia: 16+ Basic Facts That You Should Know

 This pathology is often confused with lack of interest or motivation.
 When a student doesn’t get good grades, it is easy to think that they are not making an effort, that they are lazy or immature, that they don’t want to work at home, or that they don’t want to study.
 Even worse, this difficulty may be attributed to a lack of ability, or more plainly, that the child is “dumb”.

 There are hardly any strategies implemented in schools to detect dyslexia, so it is likely that the system caused many people to believe they were less capable than others, that they were worse students, and that they were less intelligent.
-When, in reality, dyslexia is not associated at all to intelligence level.
+This is why there are so many adults that haven’t been diagnosed with dyslexia.

 Dyslexia is a learning disability with a neurobiological origin.
-It is the most common neurodevelopmental disorder, which presents itself when learning reading and writing and makes it difficult for the reader to process writing and orthography.
+It is the most common neurodevelopmental disorder, that presents itself when learning how to read and write and makes it difficult for the reader to process writing and orthography.

-Dyslexia happens in the first evolutionary stages: As the brain is developing, some of its independent modules undergo an alteration, which impedes the neural structure used in language processing from responding normally.
+When it is Developmental Dyslexia which is the most common, it is considered a learning disorder since it happens in the first evolutionary stages.
+The DSM considers it a specific learning disorder with impairment in reading.
+As the brain is developing, some of its independent modules undergo an alteration, which impedes the neural structure used in language processing from responding normally.
 People with dyslexia have a structural dysfunction in a determined nervous network in a specific independent module in the brain that prevents them from correctly processing information.

 This disorder was previously interpreted as a visual disorder, but as time went on, it was confirmed that it is actually due to a structural deficit in the neuronal connections that make up language.

-In the 60s, there was a tendency to think that learning disabilities were caused by hearing and sight problems.
-Many experts went back to look as possible causes of dyslexia, and thought it may be related to vision problems.
-The doctors Golberg, Helveston, and Levine showed that children who suffer from dyslexia had the same problems as those without, which led them to reject the theory.
+In the 60s, there was a tendency to think that learning disabilities or disorders were caused by hearing and sight problems.
+Many experts went back to look at possible causes of dyslexia and thought it may be related to vision problems.
+The doctors Golberg, Helveston, and Levine showed that children who suffer from dyslexia had the same problems as those without vision problems, which led them to reject the theory.

 There have been both cognitive and neuroanatomical relationships made between ADHD and dyslexia.